niplav/site/eccentric.md

 of philosophically powerful languages, and it's not quite clear what *exactly* would be looked for here, but that's all part of the problem statement!
-If we employ 5 philosophers and 5 linguists at \$100k/year for 10 years, we spend \\$10 mio, and at worst we get some very interesting speculation.
+If we employ 5 philosophers and 5 linguists at \$100k/year for 10 years, we spend \\$10 mio, and at worst we get some interesting speculation.

 Art